diegotsi/gostack-reactnative-conceitos/README.md

-# GoStack - Challenge 01 - React JS
+# GoStack - Challenge 01 - React Native

-This project provide a client to get repos, add repo, and delete repo
+This project provide a mobile client to get repos and add like to tepo

 ### Running

 `yarn`

-`yarn start`
+`yarn ios`

 ### Running tests